Bristol Zoo Project HomeBristol Zoo Project Home

 Birds

-We have 6 species of birds currently on show at the zoo.
-These are ostrich, Mindanao bleeding-heart dove, Socorro dove, Mauritian pink pigeon, African village weaver and Visayan tarictic hornbill.
+We have 8 species of birds currently on show at the zoo.
+These are East African grey-crowned crane, Bali starling, common ostrich, European turtle dove, Socorro dove, Mauritian pink pigeon, African village weaver and Visayan tarictic hornbill.

 Our two ostriches, Mary and Drummer, live by the entrance to the site.
 You can find the other bird species in the Walled Garden, along with the meerkats.